 The output of this code will be:Hello!

-In actual application,striptagsCommonly used in the following scenarios:
+In practical applications,striptagsCommonly used in the following scenarios:

-- Generate plain text summaryGenerate a plain text summary for articles, product details, and other content without formatting, for display on list pages, SEO descriptions (meta description), or in-site search results.
+- Generate plain text summaryGenerate a brief, unformatted summary for articles, product details, and content, for use on list pages, SEO descriptions (meta description), or in-site search results.

-- Clean up user submitted contentEnsure that users enter plain text in input fields that do not require HTML (such as comment titles, message topics) to prevent accidental formatting errors or potential security issues.
+- Clean up user submitted contentIn some input fields that do not require HTML (such as comment titles, message subjects), make sure that the user enters plain text to prevent unexpected format errors or potential security issues.

 removetagsFilter: Precisely remove specified HTML tags

-When usingremovetagsWhen, we need to pass the name of the tag to be removed as a parameter, separated by a comma.,The separator is passed to the filter.
+While usingremovetagsWhen, we need to pass the name of the tag to be removed as a parameter, separated by a comma,Separated, and passed to the filter.

 {# 移除<i>标签 #} {{ "<strong><i>Hello!</i></strong>"|removetags:"i"|safe }}The output will be: